ChainLiteApp/ChainLiteMobile/FASTAPI_backend_endpoints.md

 # ChainLite API Examples

 This document provides cURL commands to interact with the ChainLite API.
-The server should be running on `http://127.0.0.1:8000`.
+The production server is available at `https://chainlite.onrender.com`.

 ## Request/Response Validation